jdahlq/discrete-scroll/README.md

 Fix for OS X's scroll wheel problem

-jdahlq: Also reverse the scroll direction in order to keep the "natural" direction for traackpad only on MacOS.
+jdahlq fork: Reverse the scroll direction in order to keep the "natural" direction for traackpad only on MacOS.

-jdahlq: Also re-map right shift/cmd to up/down when they are pressed and released.
+jdahlq fork: Re-map right shift/cmd to up/down when they are pressed and released.
 This helps for 60% keyboards.

 ## Installation

+jdahlq fork: This section is outdated, binary is for emreyolcu's original code.

 You may download the binary [here](https://github.com/emreyolcu/discrete-scroll/releases/download/v0.1.1/DiscreteScroll.zip).
 It